Automated Claim Adjustment Process (ACAP) Frequently Asked Questions

 New Fees and Billing Structure

-- Will I be charged differently for using ACAP once the enhancements are implemented?
+- Am I being charged differently for using ACAP since the enhancements have been implemented?

-Upon implementation of ACAP Phase 1 on Monday, January 30, 2023, the following ACAP fees changes will be effective.
+Yes, on Monday, January 30, 2023, the following ACAP fees changes became effective.

-- Claim Adjustment Fees – The fail claim adjustment fee will be replaced by two separate fees: the fail claim adjustment fee (debit) and the fail claim adjustment fee (credit).
-The Fedwire Securities Service will continue to charge interim accounting and repo claim adjustment fees.
+- Claim Adjustment Fees – The fail claim adjustment fee was replaced by two separate fees: the fail claim adjustment fee (debit) and the fail claim adjustment fee (credit).
+The Fedwire Securities Service continues to charge interim accounting and repo claim adjustment fees.
 The Fedwire Securities Service will activate the new securities lending claim adjustment fee once Phase 2 is implemented.

-- Tracking Indicators Fees – Both sender and receiver of a repo-tracking message (i.e., a securities transfer message with a repo tag in free text line) will be charged for the tag fee.
+- Tracking Indicators Fees – Both sender and receiver of a repo-tracking message (i.e., a securities transfer message with a repo tag in free text line) are charged for the tag fee.
 Similar securities lending tag fees will be activated once Phase 2 is implemented.

-- Positions Maintenance Fees – Participants will be charged a fee for each repo-out and repo-in balance maintained on the Fedwire Securities Service per Fedwire Securities business day.
+- Positions Maintenance Fees – Participants are charged a fee for each repo-out and repo-in balance maintained on the Fedwire Securities Service per Fedwire Securities business day.
 A similar securities lending position maintenance fee will be activated once Phase 2 is implemented.

 Please refer to the Fedwire Securities Service 2023 Fee Schedules at FRBservices.org for the comprehensive ACAP fees details.